Official Competition Rules, Regulations, Details, and Stuff

 - The ‘out of the box’ initial performance of the application on their cluster.
 This means the results from the first successful application/benchmark run on your cluster.

 - Steps your team took to understand the application and optimize it.
+Results from profiling tests, etc.

 - Final performance results on the application – we’re interested in your speedup and how you achieved it.
+Did you make it go 5x faster than your first full cluster run?
+10x? a million times faster?
+Judges love to hear that stuff.

 Judges Interviews